wearewiser/backend-dev-test/README.md

 ### Part 3

-The directory --- contains an HTML document similar to the one in _`Part 2`_.
-You're now required to extend your answer from _`Part 2`_.
-In addition to following the rules for _`Part 2`_, the server should concatenate a special word to the suffix of the response iff the POST value x is divisible by 7.
+The directory --- contains an HTML document similar to the one in [Part 2](#part-2).
+You're now required to extend your answer from [Part 2](#part-2).
+In addition to following the rules for [Part 2](#part-2), the server should concatenate a special word to the suffix of the response iff the POST value x is divisible by 7.

 In order to access the special word, your server will need to access the API at ---.
 The special word will be returned in the following format: